tldr-pages/tldr/pages/linux/trizen.md

 > Arch Linux utility for building packages from the Arch User Repository (AUR).

-- Synchronize and update all AUR packages
+- Synchronize and update all AUR packages:

 `trizen -Syua`